OCamlPro/freeton_wallet/sphinx/commands.rst

 * :code:`--create ACCOUNT`   Create ACCOUNT by deploying contract (with --deploy)

+* :code:`--credit TONS`   Initial credit of the account by the deployer

 * :code:`--deployer ACCOUNT`   Deployer is this account (pays creation fees)

 * :code:`--dst ACCOUNT`   Deploy to this account, using the existing keypair